 The talent management software market is flooded with feature lists that read like Christmas wish lists.
 But here's the reality: organizations that focus on deep implementation of core capabilities consistently outperform those that chase comprehensive feature sets without strategic alignment.

 Research from Personio confirms that 94% of employees would stay longer if their company invested in ongoing development opportunities.
-This insight should drive your feature evaluation—prioritizing development tools that employees actually use over administrative conveniences that only benefit HR.
+This insight should drive your feature evaluation—prioritizing development tools that employees use over administrative conveniences that only benefit HR.

 Consider a retail chain with 2,400 employees across 15 locations.
 Rather than implementing every module available in Cornerstone's suite, they focused intensively on learning paths and skill tracking.
 Within 18 months, they measured a 28% improvement in customer service scores and 19% reduction in turnover—directly attributable to employees feeling more competent and confident in their roles.
 For more on effective skill management, visit our complete guide to skill management.